 So often I see recipes for healthy dips for kids to enjoy with their raw veggies.
 I've tried many of those recipes myself thinking:

 "If the dip is tasty enough, maybe they'll enjoy this raw broccoli."

 This tactic simply does not work for us.
 My kids see that big plate of suspicious veggies and then an even more suspicious bowl of dip with hidden ingredients and they run away screaming.

 This week I had an epiphany.
-I've been going at this completely wrong.
+I've been approaching this challenge completely wrong.

 It's not about hiding the raw veggie under the dip,

 it's about hiding that veggie inside the dip and enticing them another way.

 Did It Work On My Kids?

 A few nights ago I made my all-time favorite chicken gyros.
 I always use the leftover tzatziki as a dip for days but no one else will touch it!